 Application Verification Policy

 1.1.
 Cardiff University is committed to ensuring that applicants are admitted on the basis of fair admissions practices and will not be admitted to the University on the basis of false, incorrect, or misleading information.
-In these circumstances, the University’s Senate Regulations stipulate that the Vice-Chancellor (or their delegate) may revoke an offer of admission made on the basis of an application containing false or misleading information, in consultation with the appropriate Head(s) of School.
+In these circumstances, the University’s Senate Regulations stipulate that the Vice-Chancellor (or a nominated deputy) may revoke an offer of admission made on the basis of an application containing false or misleading information.

 1.2.
 Where University staff involved in the admission of students have reason to believe that the information supplied in an application is false, incorrect, or misleading, the University will seek to verify the information provided, either with the applicant or any other person, or organisation, able to attest to the accuracy and/or validity of the information provided.